AmokSolderer/APC/DOC/PinMameSound_9.md

 # System 9

 The audio generation circuits of System 9 machines are basically the same as of System 7.
 The main difference seems to be that System 9 boards use larger EPROMs and can therefore store more sound data.
-Hence, the data bus is not limited to 5 bit any more, but the whole 8 bit are used which makes 256 different sound commands possible.
+Hence, the data bus is not limited to 5 bit any more but uses the whole 8 bit which makes 256 different sound commands possible.
-Furthermore these machine seem to feature some kind of crude background music.
+Furthermore these machine feature some kind of crude background music.
 As these board still have just one audio channel, this 'music' must be interrupted as long as another sound is played.

 This documentation uses Comet as an example as APC sound files and PinMameExceptions are available for this machine.
 I expect the other System 9 machines to work in a similar way.